 If your family member died due to the negligence of someone else, you are probably wondering how to file a wrongful death lawsuit in Alabama.
-Unfortunately, it is not as easy as simply filing a lawsuit in State or Federal Court against the wrongdoer(s).

 Under Alabama law, only the personal representative, or executor of the decedent’s estate may file a wrongful death lawsuit: